author-mobile

 Conclusion

 Orphan pages can hinder your SEO efforts by reducing the visibility and accessibility of your content.
 By identifying and fixing these pages, you enhance your site’s usability, improve user experience, and ensure better link equity distribution.
-Regular audits and a strong internal linking strategy are essential in managing orphan pages effectively.
+Regular audits and a strong internal linking strategy are essential in managing these pages effectively.

 Ready to improve your site’s SEO and user experience?
 Schedule a call with Saigon Digital today and let our experts help you achieve your digital goals.